termux/x11-packages/CONTRIBUTING.md

 You should fix them by prepending `@TERMUX_PREFIX@`.

-### Formatting patches

-If you changed multiple files, do not create the single-file patch.
-We prefer per-file patches.
-When amount of patches is large, you can split them between groups.
+Another problem is that most programs are written for GNU libc but Termux uses a Bionic libc supplied by Android OS.
+There are no general recommendations on fixing compatibility so there you should deal on your own.

 ### Quality control

+Build your packages in *latest* docker image provided by [termux-packages](https://github.com/termux/termux-packages) environment so builds will be reproducible.

-Always test things that you want to be merged at least on *two different CPU architectures*, device may be either real or AVD.
-Epsecially this is required for new packages.
-If you can't test the package, do not submit a pull request as likely it will be closed.
+Always test things that you want to be merged at least on *two different CPU architectures*.
+The device can be either real or AVD (emulator) provided by Android SDK.
+Testing packages in other software like Anbox, Bluestacks or similar is strongly discouraged.

-Things that should not be submitted:

-- Trash.
-- Things that you do not want to host yourself.
-- Unknown packages, often self-developed.
+What is not accepted in pull requests:

-- Changes, that break existing stuff.
+- Breakage of existing stuff.
-- Changes, that introduce usage of command `sudo` (or similar) in build scripts.
+- Usage of sudo-enabled commands.
-- Changes, that forces build script to do something outside of the build directory.
+- Usage of commands that create or modify files outside the build directory.
+- Introducing *custom* global variables outside functions in the build script.
+- Implementation of unknown, dead, trash-like, poor-quality packages.
+- Implementation of commercial and closed-source packages.

 In addition, read the [package request](#package-request) guide to know that packages are unwanted.